-- 1. Development for renewable and low carbon energy generation will be permitted where: - a. it is an appropriate technology for the site; - b. it avoids harm to important bird and animal species; - c. it avoids substantial harm to any heritage asset, designated or not, and its setting and any less than substantial harm is clearly outweighed by the other benefits of the development; - d. it minimises the impact on local and historic landscape character; - e. it does not create a significant noise intrusion for existing dwellings; - f. it includes measures to mitigate against any adverse impacts on the built and natural environment resulting from the construction, operation and decommissioning of any equipment/infrastructure; - g. it does not contribute towards an unacceptable cumulative visual impact from renewable energy developments when considered in conjunction with nearby developments and permitted proposals within the District or adjoining local authority areas; and - h. adequate conditions are imposed and/or a legal agreement is entered into ensuring that once the use ceases operating permanently, it is fully decommissioned and the site appropriately restored. - 2.
+- 1. Development for renewable and low carbon energy generation will be permitted where: - a. it is an appropriate technology for the site; - b. it avoids harm to important bird and animal species; - c. it avoids substantial harm to any heritage asset, designated or not, and its setting and any less than substantial harm is clearly outweighed by the other benefits of the development; - d. it minimises the impact on local and historic landscape character; - eb. it does not create a significant noise intrusion for existing dwellings; - fc. it includes measures to mitigate against any adverse impacts on the built and natural environment resulting from the construction, operation and decommissioning of any equipment/infrastructure; - gd. it does not contribute towards an unacceptable cumulative visual impact from renewable energy developments when considered in conjunction with nearby developments and permitted proposals within the District or adjoining local authority areas; and - he. adequate conditions are imposed and/or a legal agreement is entered into ensuring that once the use ceases operating permanently, it is fully decommissioned and the site appropriately restored. - 2.
 Small scale single wind turbines (less than 30m) will be permitted subject to the above criteria.
-Larger wind turbine developments will only be permitted, subject to the above criteria, in the following areas: - a. medium scale development (1-3 turbines up to 65 metres): Welland Valley, Lutterworth Lowlands and Upper Soar landscape areas; - b. large wind farms (4 or more turbines up to 125 metres): Lutterworth Lowlands and Upper Soar landscape areas.
+Larger wind turbine developments will only be permitted, subject to the above criteria, in the following areas: - a. medium scale development (1-3 turbines up to 65 metres): Welland Valley, Lutterworth Lowlands and Upper Soar landscape areas; - b. large wind farms (4 or more turbines up to 125 metres): Lutterworth Lowlands and Upper Soar landscape areas. - 2.
+Wind energy development involving one or more turbines will not be permitted except as follows: - a. in the High Leicestershire and Laughton Hills Landscape Character Areas, where the height does not exceed 30 metres and no more than three turbines are proposed; - b. in the Welland Valley Landscape Character Area, where the height does not exceed 65 metres and no more than three turbines are proposed; and c. in the Lutterworth Lowlands and Upper Soar Landscape Character Areas, where the height does not exceed 125 metres.